runemalm/refactoring-exercise-java/README.md

 ## Description
 This is a candidate test project part of the recruiting process at eTraveli.
 The task was to fork [the original project](https://github.com/greatersum/refactoring-exercise-java/) and refactor it according to "how I wished the code looked like".

+Because there is no actual application, and no business to understand (and model), I have not focused on creating subclasses, interfaces, moving hard-coded data to a database and creating a "repository" class to access it.
+This would be unfeasible.
+Instead, I have showcases my skills by explaining this, and also doing some "basic" refactoring that could be made without an actual application, domain model and generally suitable for any code.

 What I've focused on is basically:

 -  Separate code in functions so that every function has a single responsibility.